Extratropical cyclone: Historic storms

 In October 2012, Hurricane Sandy transitioned into an extratropical cyclone off the coast of the Northeastern United States.
 The storm killed over 100 people and caused $65 billion in damages, the second costliest tropical cyclone at the time.
 Other extratropical cyclones have been related to major tornado outbreaks.
 The tornado outbreaks of April 1965, April 1974 and April 2011 were all large, violent, and deadly tornado outbreaks related to extratropical cyclones.
 Similarly, winter storms in March 1888, November 1950 and March 1993 were responsible for over 300 deaths each.

 In December 1960 a nor'easter caused at least 286 deaths in the Northeastern United States, one of the deadliest nor'easters on record.
 62 years later in 2022, a winter storm caused $8.5 billion in damages and 106 deaths across the United States and Canada.

 In September 1954, the extratropical remnants of Typhoon Marie caused the Tōya Maru to run aground and capsize in the Tsugaru Strait.
 1,159 out of the 1,309 on board were killed, making it one of the deadliest typhoons in Japanese history.
 In July 2016, a cyclone in Northern China left 184 dead, 130 missing, and caused over $4.96 billion in damages.

-For older extratropical storms occurring before the 20th century, new paleotempestological methods can be used to assess their intensity.
-Cross-referencing environmental and historical records in Western Europe has highlighted the intense storms of 1351-1352, 1469, 1645, 1711 and 1751, which caused severe damage and long-lasting flooding along much of Europe's coastline.
+The intensity of many pre-20th century extratropical storms have been assessed by modern paleotempestological methods.
+These methods involve cross-referencing environmental and historical records, and have highlighted a number of especially intense cyclones in Western Europe in 1351-1352, 1469, 1645, 1711 and 1751, each of which caused severe damage and long-lasting flooding along much of Europe's coastline.